K1329284/EPE/README.txt

   The (x,y) position is the top left corner of a box.
   The player's hitbox is a single point at its center.

-  Only the top most box has it's collision be in effect.
   Jumpable boxes have a light outline and have no effect while player is not on the ground.
   The player can only jump ~50 units with the normal jump.
   Forced boxes constantly have effect no matter the height of the player.
   Solid boxes have collision from the side, meaning they cannot be walked into.
 These can be forced or jumpable.
   Pad (non-solid) boxes have no side collision stopping the player from entering them, they can effect the player in many ways while they are inside.
 These can be forced or jumpable.
-  Deadly objects kill the player on touch.
+  Deadly boxes kill the player on touch.
+  Only the top most box has it's collision be in effect.
+    - Important for overlapping boxes.
+    - Extra important for wall-jumping.
+      - The player can wall jump on a wall that is higher than the pad below it.
+      - If both a wall and pad such as a void or hole share an edge, then attempting a wall jump will kill the player if the deadly pad is added after the solid one.

   There's around two-dozen box types each with 5-6 possible modifiers.
-  Some boxes have special values like link codes that link them to other objects, force values to move the player by an amount, and positions to teleport the player to.
+  Some boxes have special values like link codes that link them to other boxes, force values to move the player by an amount, and positions to teleport the player to.
 These values always come right after the box name if the box type requires them.
   Boxes can also change color (they all have defaults), be invisible, move, blinking in and out of existence, or crumble when touched.
   Syntax explained in docs below.

 Syntax
   Comments can be added using "//" or "#".
-  The following are the main types of platforms.
-A '~' following the name indicates that the platform can be made FORCED, meaning its effect applies regardless of the player's height or position.
+  The following are the main types of boxes.
+A '~' following the name indicates that the box can be made FORCED, meaning its effect applies regardless of the player's height or position.
   WALL, HURDLE, PLATFORM, PATH, ERASER, HOLE, VOID, CHECKPOINT~, MUD~, BOOSTER~, TELEPORTER-IN~, TELEPORTER-OUT, TELEPORTER-OUT-A, TELEPORTER-TO~, WORMHOLE~, KEY, ACTIVE-KEY, LOCKED-WALL, LOCKED-ERASER, LOCKED-PLATFORM, ELASTIC-WALL, TRAMPOLINE, CONVEYOR~.

   You want to put the name of the box type, followed by any special value like link codes, force multipliers, or coords.